SamNibouche/Melanaphis_taxonomy/README.md

 ### Data
 Morphometric data are available at [DOI:10.18167/DVN1/PDPDS4](http://dx.doi.org/10.18167/DVN1/PDPDS4)
 ### Code
-See 'SAS code.md' for univariate analysis with SAS.
+Use 'SAS code.md' for univariate analysis with SAS.<br />
-See 'R code.md' for multivariate analysis with R.
+Use 'R code.md' for multivariate analysis with R.